-There’s one serious benefit that’s emerged from Nintendo’s choice to use standard Bluetooth technology in the Nintendo Switch: You can easily use the console’s unique, high-quality controllers on PC, in MacOS, and even on Android devices.
-That includes both the Joy-Con motion controllers, which come with the console, and the Switch Pro Controller, a $70 extra purchase (worth it, though, for the controller’s stellar quality).
+There’s one serious benefit that’s emerged from Nintendo’s choice to use standard Bluetooth technology in the Nintendo Switch: You can easily use the console’s unique controllers on PC, Mac, and even Android devices.
+That includes the Joy-Cons and the Switch Pro Controller, the latter of which is an additional $70 expense that’s totally worth it.
 And all you need to use these controllers on PC is a Bluetooth receiver (if you don’t already have built-in Bluetooth).

 How to connect the Joy-Con controllers

 You can easily pair Joy-Con controllers with a Windows or Mac computer from directly within the Bluetooth menu.
 Follow the steps below to do so.

 Step 1: Turn on Bluetooth on your PC/Mac.

 Step 2: Disconnect the Joy-Con from the Switch as you would normally.

 Step 3: Hold the “sync” button on the Joy-Con — which is located between the SR and SL buttons — until the LED lights start flashing.
 Use the image below, if you’re in need of further clarification.